ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 A volume is in the process of being resized and you tried to delete the instance to which it's attached, either manually or by auto-delete.
 The status of the volume remains _updating_ and the volume isn't deleted with the instance.
 {: tsCauses}

 A volume must be in an _available_ state for operations such as attach, detach, delete.
-When expanding a volume, wait for the volume resizing to complete before performing any operations.
+When you are expanding a volume, wait for the volume resizing to complete before performing any operations.
 If you try to delete a volume that's resizing, the volume remains in an _updating_ state and not be deleted with the instance.
 To delete the volume, reattach the volume to a different instance, let the resizing complete (volume status becomes _available_, and then delete the volume.
 {: tsResolve}

 ## Removing IAM authorization from the storage service to the KMS causes root key deregistration failure